 Ergonomic handles minimise discomfort when mowing as they reduce back and muscle strain – ideal for those who have larger gardens or heavier mowers.

 Now that you’ve selected your lawnmower, it’s time to make sure you have all the extras you’ll need to use, store and maintain it.

-Pick up a spare battery before you tackle the lawn so that you can keep on working without interruptions and delays.
+If you’ve chosen a cordless mower it’s a good idea to pick up a spare battery before you tackle the lawn so that you can keep on working without interruptions and delays.